 Quotient function in Excel comes under the Math and Trig category, which is used for mathematical formulation and returns the integer value with a division of numerator and denominator.
 To Quotient, go to Insert function in the Formula menu tab and select Quotient or type equal sign and select this function.
 Now, as per the syntax, we must have both numerator and denominator in different cells.
 Select each value that will return the division in the whole number.

 Difference between Division Operator and QUOTIENT Function in excel

-In excel commonly we use the division operator forward slash (/) where this division operator returns the same QUOTIENT when there is a reminder after division number, this divide sign forward-slash(/) returns the decimal number whereas the QUOTIENT function returns only the integer part and not the decimal number.
-For example 1055/190 we will get the output as 5.553 whereas if we use the same number by applying Quotient function =QUOTIENT (1055, 190) we will get the output as 5.
+In excel commonly we use the division operator forward-slash (/) where this division operator returns the same QUOTIENT when there is a remainder after division number, this divide sign forward-slash(/) returns the decimal number, whereas the QUOTIENT function returns only the integer part and not the decimal number.
+For example, 1055/190, we will get the output as 5.553, whereas if we use the same number by applying the Quotient function =QUOTIENT (1055, 190), we will get the output as 5.

-In Microsoft excel QUOTIENT built-in function is categorized under the MATH/ TRIG group where we can find it under the formula menu which is shown below.
+The Microsoft excel QUOTIENT built-in function is categorized under the MATH/ TRIG group, where we can find it under the formula menu shown below.

 QUOTIENT Formula in Excel